rii-mango/Papaya/README.md

 Papaya
 ======

-A pure JavaScript medical image viewer.
+A pure JavaScript medical research image viewer.
 Current list of features:
 - Requires no browser plugin.
 Runs in desktop and mobile browsers (iPhone and iPad supported).
 - Orthogonal viewer controlled with mouse and keyboard controls.
 - Reads NIFTI (.nii and .nii.gz) files.